wireapp/wire-server/docs/reference/Make_Docker_and_Qemu_for_Wire_Haskellers.md

 Before we take the Makefile apart, let's go over using it.

-This Makefile is meant to be used in four ways: building a set of images, pushing (and building) a set of images, building a single image, or building a set of images.
+This Makefile is meant to be used in four ways: building a set of images, pushing (and building) a set of images, building a single image.
 It follows the manifest workflow we documented earlier.

 By default, running 'make' in the same directory as the Makefile (assuming you've set all of the above up correctly) will attempt to build and push all of the docker images the makefile knows about to dockerhub.
 If you want this to work, you need to create a dockerhub account, use 'docker login' to log your local instance of docker in to dockerhub, then you need to create a repository for each docker image.